-- 1. The Group has issued financial guarantee and letter of credit of AED 166,413 thousands (31 December 2015: AED 106,776 thousands). - 2.
+- 1. The Group has issued financial guarantee and letter of credit of AED 127,650 thousands (31 December 2015: AED 106,776 thousands). - 2.
 The Group has provided a financial guarantee of AED 5,000 thousands (31 December 2015: AED 5,000 thousands) as a security for the letter of guarantee issued by a commercial bank for issuance of a trade license from Government of Dubai. - 3.
 The Group has provided a financial guarantee of AED 3,287 thousands (31 December 2015: AED 3,287 thousands) as a security for the performance of its contractual obligations. - 4.
-The Group has provided a performance guarantee of AED 2,998,808 thousands (31 December 2015: AED 2,369,723 thousands) to the Real Estate Regulatory Authority (RERA), Dubai for its new projects as per RERA regulations. - 5.
+The Group has provided a performance guarantee of AED 3,890,899 thousands (31 December 2015: AED 2,369,723 thousands) to the Real Estate Regulatory Authority (RERA), Dubai for its new projects as per RERA regulations. - 5.
 The Group has provided a corporate guarantee of AED 73,460 thousands (31 December 2015: AED 73,460 thousands) to a commercial bank as a security for the guarantees issued bank on behalf of joint venture of the Group. - 6.
-The Group has provided a performance guarantee of AED 117,298 thousands to various government authorities in India for its projects.
+The Group has provided a performance guarantee of AED 118,877 thousands to various government authorities in India for its projects.

 During the period, the consortium of contractors for one of the Group's project in Dubai has filed an arbitration claim with International Chamber of Commerce for an amount of AED 3.4 billion.
-At this stage, neither the claim nor the Group's counterclaims have been particularised and no tribunal has been appointed.
-The Group does not expect claim proceedings to have any material impact on the Group's financial position.
+Subsequent to the reporting date, the claim has been settled by the Group for an amount of AED 684 million.
 In addition, there were certain claims submitted by the contractors relating to different projects of the Group in the ordinary course of business from which it is anticipated that no material un-provided liabilities will arise.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 30 June 2016 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 30 September 2016 (Unaudited)